wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.4 =
+* It's now possible to remove the "(Free)" text from the shipping label if the rate is 0.
+This can be useful if you need to get a quote for the shipping cost from the carrier.
+(Thanks Saad Sohail)
+* (Temporary) plugin icon for the plugin installer
+* Fix: the setlocale() function now uses only LC_COLLATE instead of LC_ALL in order to get the countries array sorted correctly in all languages.
+LC_ALL would cause interference with WPML.
+(Thanks Mihai Grigori from OnTheGoSystems)

 = 1.3 =
 * Fix: Free shipping was not possible because stupid php considers "0" as empty.
 (Thanks Simone Mastrogiacomo)